COVID-19: An update from the Coal Authority

 Access to our Mining Heritage Centre

-Our Mining Heritage Centre remains closed to the public.
-We hope that it will reopen again in the autumn, after we have carried out some necessary building work.
-Whilst it is closed, we have put into place some strictly controlled measures to enable a small number of our colleagues to safely access our paper records.
-This means that we can now process hard copy documents or reports from our archives, including claims history and hazard reports.
+We will of course keep you updated and in the meantime we are still working hard to offer alternative ways for people to be able to access our plans and records.
+Whilst it is closed, we are operating strictly controlled measures to enable a small number of our colleagues to safely access our paper records.
+We also continue to process hard copy documents or reports from our archives, including claims history and hazard reports.
 Our customer services team is working hard to process these requests.

 Update on our claims history and hazard reports